rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 **HDF5 encourages you to put within a single file many data arrays corresponding to a given experiment or trial**.
 These arrays are organized in a POSIX-like structure.

+One can wonder why not just use a hierarchy of files within a directory.

 Modern file systems are particularly complex.
 They have been designed, refined, battle-tested, and optimized over decades.
-As such, despite their complexity, they're now generally very robust.
+As such, despite their complexity, they're now very robust.
 They're also highly efficient, and they implement advanced caching strategies.
 HDF5 is just more limited and slower.
 Perhaps things were different when HDF5 was originally developed.

 If you replace your HDF5 file by a hierarchy of flat binary files and text files, as described in the previous section, you obtain a file format that is more robust, more powerful, more efficient, more maintainable, more transparent, and more amenable to distributed systems than HDF5.

 The only disadvantage of this more rudimentary container format I can think of is portability.
 You can always zip up the archive, but this is generally slow, especially with huge datasets.
 That being said, today's datasets are so big that they don't tend to move a lot.
 Rather than sharing huge datasets, it might be a better idea to fire up a [Jupyter server](http://jupyter.org/) and serve analysis notebooks.

 When datasets are really too big to fit on a single computer, distributed architectures like Spark are preferred, and we saw that these architectures don't support HDF5 well.

+## Conclusion

+We've learned our lesson. **Designing, maintaining, and promoting a file format within a community is hard**.
+It cannot be reasonably done by a small group of people who also need to write software, develop algorithms, and do research.

+I don't think we could have predicted all of our problems with HDF5, since we had only heard enthusiast opinions.
+Maybe HDF5 was great a decade ago, and it just became outdated.

+What I do know is that **we wouldn't have had these problems if we hadn't tried to develop a file format in the first place**.

+We've now rewritten our software to make it modular and completely agnostic to file formats. **We've moved from writing a monolithic application to writing a library**.
+We're encouraging our users to adapt these components to whatever file format they're already using.
+The APIs we provide make this straightforward.

+There is always a tension, in that many of our users are biologists without a computer science background [to simplify, they're using Windows, Word, and MATLAB instead of Unix, vim/emacs, and Python] and they expect an integrated single-click graphical program.
+The solution we've found is to develop the library *first*, and *then* write separately an integrated solution based on this library.

 *Thanks to Max Hunter and others for their comments on this post.*